rocketblend/rocketblend-desktop/README.md

 </details>

 > [!WARNING]
-> Application downloads are not code-signed yet, so your OS may show a security warning when opening them.
+> The application is currently **not code-signed**, so your operating system may display a security warning upon opening.
 > For updates, check [Issue #96](https://github.com/rocketblend/rocketblend-desktop/issues/96).

 ## Features